Christiane Amanpour: Personal life

-From 1998 to 2018, Amanpour was married to American James Rubin, a former US Assistant Secretary of State and spokesman for the US State Department during the Clinton administration and an informal adviser to former US Secretary of State Hillary Clinton and to former President Barack Obama.
-Their son, Darius John Rubin, was born in 2000.
+On 9 August 1998, Amanpour married James Rubin at the Roman Catholic parish of Saint Stephen in Bracciano, Italy.
+The wedding was officiated by Catholic priest Father Ambrose O’Farrell of the Dominican Order.
+Rubin is of Jewish-American descent and a former United States Assistant Secretary of State and spokesman for the United States Department of State during the Presidency of Bill Clinton and an informal adviser to former U.S. Secretary of State Hillary Clinton and to former American President Barack Obama.
+In July 2009 she appeared in a Harper's Bazaar magazine article entitled "Christiane Amanpour Gets a High-Fashion Makeover".

+She became pregnant at the age of 41, and their only son was born in Columbia Hospital for Women on 27 March 2000.
 Having lived in London since 2000, they moved to New York City in 2010, where they rented an apartment in Manhattan's Upper West Side.
-In May 2013, Rubin announced that the family would return to London to work on several projects, and in October of the same year, Amanpour stated that she and her husband would be relocating to London permanently: "Right now I'd have to say that London is my home...
-My family are in England, and my husband and I are loving reacquainting ourselves with all the friends we left behind".

-In July 2018, Amanpour and Rubin announced they were divorcing.
+In May 2013, Rubin announced that the family would return to London to work on several projects, and in October of the same year, Amanpour stated that she and her husband would be relocating to London permanently.
+In 2018, Amanpour and Rubin announced they were divorcing.

-Amanpour is a relative by marriage of General Nader Jahanbani, who commanded the Imperial Iranian Air Force for nearly 20 years until he was executed by Islamic Revolutionaries in 1979, and of his younger brother Khosrow, who was married to Princess Shahnaz Pahlavi.
-Amanpour's uncle, Captain Nasrollah Amanpour, was married to the younger sister of Khosrow and Nader.
+Amanpour was a relative by marriage of Commander–General Nader Jahanbani of the Imperial Iranian Air Force for nearly twenty years until he was executed by the Islamic Revolutionaries in 1979 and of his younger brother Khosrow Jahanbani, who was married to Princess Shahnaz Pahlavi.
+Amanpour's uncle, Captain Nasrallah Amanpour, was married to the younger sister of Khosrow and Nader.

-In June 2021, Amanpour announced that she was diagnosed with ovarian cancer, had "major successful surgery to remove it", and would undergo several months of chemotherapy.
+In June 2021, Amanpour announced she had been diagnosed with ovarian cancer, had "major successful surgery to remove it", and would undergo several months of chemotherapy.
+In October 2025, Amanpour revealed that her ovarian cancer had returned.

-Screen and media appearances

-Amanpour appeared in Gilmore Girls as herself in the show's series finale, "Bon Voyage".
-Throughout the series, Amanpour was an inspiration to one of the main characters, aspiring journalist Rory Gilmore.
-In July 2009 she appeared in a Harper's Bazaar magazine article entitled "Christiane Amanpour Gets a High-Fashion Makeover".

-Amanpour played herself in newscasts in the films Iron Man 2 and Pink Panther 2.
-In Cosmos: A Spacetime Odyssey, she voiced Enheduanna in the episode "The Immortals".

-In 2014, Amanpour narrated "Women in War", an episode of season 2 of Makers: Women Who Make America.

-In 2016 Amanpour was a castaway on the BBC radio programme Desert Island Discs.
-As her luxury item she chose a guitar previously owned by Bruce Springsteen.